 The Calcasieu Parish Sheriff's Office currently provides a secure environment for the Lake Charles Regional Airport around the clock.
 This division is staffed by five (5) Louisiana P.O.S.T. certified deputies.

 Their responsibilities include but are not limited to providing a security presence at boarding gates as well as exit gates, patrol the airport perimeter and grounds, monitoring the numerous surveillance cameras throughout the facility, along with responding to any emergency should one arise.

 Often, these deputies are the first representative of Calcasieu Parish observed by incoming travelers.
 Therefore, it is important that they conduct themselves in a courteous yet professional manner.

 Along with the basic training, several of the deputies assigned are also Crisis Intervention Team (CIT) certified, which provides training to deal with parties experiencing mental episodes.

 The Sheriff's Office farm plays an important role in the function of the entire office.
 The farm is comprised of more than 80 acres.
 The role of the farm is to provide a place for inmates to work in a structured environment.
 The inmates are rewarded for good behavior by getting to stay busy outside of the cell.

-If you are interested in purchasing firewood, hay, or vegetables, call the Farm at 494-4517 to check availability and prices.
+If you are interested in purchasing round (small) hay bales please call the Farm at 494-4517 to check availability and prices.